Reliable Event-driven Microservices: Making Sure Each Message is Processed Exactly Once

 The workshop consists of ~15 hands-on exercises with short lectures in between.
 Each exercise takes 10-20 minutes to complete and is designed to move us one step closer to designing a reliable distributed system.
 Each exercise is split into two parts.
 In the first part, each attendee is given time to work on the problem independently.
 In the second part, all attendees attempt to solve it using the mob programming approach.

-Next, we gonna look at the correctness requirements for an asynchronous message-driven distributed system.
+Next, we will look at the correct requirements for an asynchronous message-driven distributed system.
 What guarantees are necessary for our core async components to be able to execute the business process reliably?
 We will focus on the following aspects:

 We will explore various deduplication techniques, including embracing natural idempotency of data structures, immutable data structures, and identity-based deduplication.

-In the third part we will explore techniques for ensuring correctness of our code, specifically:
+In the third part we will explore techniques for ensuring the correctness of our code, specifically:

 - how do develop intuition for building distributed algorithms

 - how to test concurrent code with hundreds and thousands of possible execution paths

 - how to use model-checking tools such as TLA+